Adam Henry (American football): Dallas Cowboys

 Henry left the Browns to join the Dallas Cowboys as their new wide receivers coach.
 The move came soon after the Cowboys hired former Green Bay Packers head coach, Mike McCarthy.
 In 2020, the Cowboys finished first in the NFC in receptions and CeeDee Lamb set a rookie record for catches and Cooper became just the 4th Cowboy to get 90 receptions in a season.
-In 2021 he coached CeeDee Lamb, who had over 1,000 yards receiving and Henry coached in his second playoff game, a 23-17 loss to the 49ers in the Wild Card round.
+In 2021 he coached CeeDee Lamb, who had over 1,000 yards receiving and Henry coached in his second playoff game, a 23–17 loss to the 49ers in the Wild Card round.

 Indiana Hoosiers

-On March 18, 2022 Tom Allen hired Henry as the Hoosiers' co-offensive coordinator (with Walt Bell) and wide receivers coach.
+On March 18, 2022, Tom Allen hired Henry as the Hoosiers' co-offensive coordinator (with Walt Bell) and wide receivers coach.

 Buffalo Bills

 On February 15, 2023, Henry left Indiana to be the Buffalo Bills wide receivers coach, taking over for Chad Hall, who left for the same position with the Jacksonville Jaguars.
 The move was thought to once again reunite him with Beckham whom the Bills were trying to sign.
 In 2023, Henry coached for his first division champion as the Bills won the AFC East; and coached in his first playoff victory as the Bills beat Pittsburgh in the Wild Card Round.
-The next week they were upset by the Kansas City Chiefs 27-24 in the Divisional Playoffs.
+The next week they were upset by the Kansas City Chiefs 27–24 in the Divisional Playoffs.

+Pittsburgh Steelers

+On January 28, 2026, Henry left the Bills to be the wide receivers coach for the Pittsburgh Steelers under new head coach Mike McCarthy.

 Personal life

-Henry is a native of Beaumont, Texas, He has three children, Darian, Kynidee, and Ava.
+Henry is a native of Beaumont, Texas.
+He has three children, Darian, Kynidee, and Ava.
 Henry is a member of Epsilon Phi chapter of Kappa Alpha Psi.
-Henry is married to Dr. Zita Henry (Fayetteville, NC).
+Henry is married to Zita Henry, D.D.S.
+(Fayetteville, NC).